 K. GSDL-WDG Championships

 K1.
 The GSDL-WDG Championship event is to be held on the 3rd week in October whenever possible and will be restricted to German Shepherd Dogs.
-This Championship trial is open to GSDL-WDG members ONLY.
+This Championship trial is open to GSDL-WDG members who have been members for at least 3 months prior to the trial ONLY.

 K2.
 The selection of the Judge shall be the responsibility of the GSDL-WDG Committee.
 A GSDL-WDG Judge must be used every other year (i.e. 2015, 2017, 2019 etc.) if available.